sherrillmix/dnapy/README.rst

                           than this
     -v, --verbose         increase output verbosity to stderr -r REGION, --region REGION
-                          the region to pull reads from
+                          the region to pull reads from (note that the underlying pysam does not like single base regions like ch1:25.
+These instead be specified as chr1:25-25.)
     -e ENDSPAN, --endSpan ENDSPAN
                           ignore spans of matches at the start or end of a read less than this cutoff